JinYSun/D-GCAN/README.md

 # Usage

 If you want to make the prediction of druglikeness of unknown molecule, please put the molecule's SMILES files in to data directory and run [D-GCAN](https://github.com/JinyuSun-csu/D-GCAN/blob/main/model/D-GCAN.py).

+The screened GDB-13 database [(S-GDB13)](https://doi.org/10.5281/zenodo.5700830) is a drug-like database and can be used to find new drug candidates